-You can apply for a Colombia marriage visa in-person in Bogotá.
+You apply for a Colombia marriage visa online in Colombia.
 In addition, you can obtain Colombian visas at Colombian consulates around the world.
 In the U.S., Colombia has consulates located in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, Orlando, Newark, New York, San Francisco and Washington DC.

-Documents required for M-1 marriage visa are the same as the TP-10 marriage visa:
+Documents required for the M-1 marriage visa include:

 - Photocopy of the first page of your valid passport where your personal data is displayed.

 - Photocopy of the page of your passport with the last stamp of entry or departure of Colombia is located.